MYTH: Students who attend online schools lack socialization and social skills.

 MYTH: Online schools don't meet the curriculum requirements for public schools.

-FACT: The Georgia Cyber Academy is a public school that happens to operate outside a traditional classroom.
-As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
+FACT: GCA is a public school that happens to operate outside of a traditional classroom.
+As public school students, children will be expected to spend a certain amount of time each day engaged in schoolwork.
 They will also be required to take standardized tests mandated by the state of Georgia.
-GCA students also have district-approved graduation requirements, aligned to meet state university admission standards.
-The K¹² curriculum was developed by experts to meet or exceed Georgia Academic Standards, and has proved to be one of the top-scoring online school curriculum programs in the nation.
+GCA students also have district-approved graduation requirements aligned to meet state university admission standards.
+The K12 curriculum was developed by experienced educators and offers students a quality education.